 We planned to spend a few days in Jerico but ended up staying for a whole week.
 The warm hospitality and community feel of this little town is something I won’t soon forget.

-Indulge in Colonial Architecture at the Walled City in Cartagena, Bolivar
+Tour in Colonial Architecture at Cartagena, Bolivar

 With its strategic location on the north coast of Colombia, Cartagena became a major port during the colonial era.
 Under the Spanish Empire, the city was a primary location for key political, economic, and administrative duties.
 When Spain commissioned Bautista Antonelli to draw up a defense strategy for its Caribbean ports in 1586, the designs of the Walled City came to be.

-With over 400 years of history and plenty of well-restored buildings, the Walled City preserves a charm that is rarely found in modern-day urban spaces.
+With over 400 years of history and plenty of well-restored buildings, the Walled City of Catagena preserves a charm that is rarely found in modern-day urban spaces.
 The colorful dwellings are accompanied by narrow streets, dozens of gourmet restaurants, small museums, churches, and dozens of artisan shops.

 Lounge in a Hammock at Islas del Rosario